Wade Miller (Canadian football): Personal

+Miller was born and raised in Winnipeg, Manitoba.
+He attended Sturgeon Creek High School in Winnipeg.
+His father, Allen, played linebacker for the Blue Bombers during the 1960s after a short stint with the Washington Redskins in the National Football League.
+His son Branson Miller signed with the University of Guelph Gryphons in 2024.
+His brother, Ritchie, works as an umpire for the CFL.

 Away from football, Miller has worked as an employment recruiter and motivational speaker.
 In 2002, he co-founded Pinnacle Staffing, an employment agency which specializes in executive and management recruitment.
 He is also involved in numerous other business ventures, including multiple Booster Juice franchises, and is an active member of the Blue Bombers Alumni Association.
 The Globe and Mail named Miller as one of Canada's Top 40 under-40 in 2007.

-The Winnipeg Football Club appointed Miller as acting CEO in August 2013, following the resignation of Garth Buchko.
-Two months later, the Blue Bombers confirmed Miller as their new President and CEO.